-My alopecia journey has been like a yo-yo: ups and downs, swings and roundabouts, zero hair to full growth to nothingness once more.
+My alopecia areata journey has been like a yo-yo: ups and downs, swings and roundabouts, zero hair to full hair growth to nothingness once more.
 I’ve gone from quick regrowth after Nioxin to having a teeny patch, then watching that bald spot claim my head again.

 Emma’s ‘not a doctor’ disclaimer